 Why This Matters

-A doorbell video has shed new light on the events leading up to the Austin mass shooting, raising questions about the suspect's movements before the deadly rampage.
-The footage shows Ndiaga Diagne leaving his apartment, which the FBI later raided as part of their investigation.
-This development has significant implications for the ongoing probe into the shooting.
+A doorbell video has revealed the Austin mass shooting suspect's movements before the deadly rampage, raising questions about the potential for early intervention.
+The footage shows Ndiaga Diagne leaving his apartment, which was later raided by the FBI as part of the ongoing investigation.
+This incident highlights the ongoing debate over gun control and its relevance in preventing such tragedies.

 In Week 10 2026, Gun Control accounted for 9 related article(s), with International setting the broader headline context.
 Coverage of Gun Control increased by 5 article(s) versus the prior week, signaling growing editorial attention.